hnben/AIDataAnalytics/README.md

 **BONUS:  Incorporates Ajax that access data from a JSON file, PHP script, or API.
 If you implement Ajax, be sure to include how you did so in your readme file.**
 - Ajax was not used in this project.
+- cURL was used to make API calls to openAI's API, using their API endpoint for text-generation.
+A function to receive the chatGPT resposne is in gptData.php under model directory.

 # Admin Login
 Username: user